Dan Musselman: Keyboardist, Composer, Music Director

 Dan has composed or arranged music for organizations and artists such as Best Buy, the University of Minnesota, Kat Perkins, Cantus, and United Health Group.
 He has led his own ensembles at several establishments in the Twin Cities, including the Artists’ Quarter (now Vieux Carré) and the Dakota Jazz Club.
 Dan has also performed with the South Dakota Symphony Orchestra, John Moulder, Cory Wong, GB Leighton, and many others.

-Dan is a full-time faculty member at McNally Smith College of Music.
 In 2013 Dan released Devotion, a jazz album inspired by books of the Bible.
 In 2014, he released A Modern Christmas, an electronic/jazz/pop inspired album, consisting of “recompositions” of sacred Christmas hymns.
-His music has been heard over one half-million times through online radio and other platforms.
 Additionally, Dan has published five textbooks, Ear Training For the Modern Musician, Volumes 1, 2 and 3 and Learn How Music Works, Books 1 and 2.
 Dan is a co-founder of two music education companies, American Pop Academy and Corridor Music and is also a music director for River Valley Church.

-When not playing or composing, you can find Dan hitting the gym, checking out new restaurants, playing frisbee golf, or watching old seasons of Lost with his wife, Sam.
+When not playing or composing, you can find Dan hitting the gym, checking out new restaurants, playing frisbee golf, or watching old seasons of The Office with his wife, Sam.